-The R7495B is designed for use with 24 volt dc power supplies, but will operate from any direct current supply between 18 and 32 volts.
+The R7495D is designed for use with 24 volt dc power supplies, but will operate from any direct current supply between 18 and 32 volts.
 The unit will tolerate transients such as those that can occur when fully discharged batteries are placed on charge.
-When power is present at the R7495B Controller, it is indicated by a continuously energized green LED.
-All other lights and displays on the R7495B front panel are normally off, but may be periodically checked for operation by pressing the RESET/LAMP TEST button located directly below the POWER light as illustrated in Figure 3.
-It is not necessary for the controller to be in the TEST mode when this check is performed.
+When power is present at the R7495D Controller, it is indicated by a continuously energized green LED.
+All other lights and displays on the R7495D front panel are normally off, but may be periodically checked for operation by pressing the RESET/LAMP TEST button located directly below the POWER light as illustrated in Figure 3.

-With power applied and the TEST/NORM toggle switch in the normal mode, the R7495B Controller continuously cycles through the Automatic Optical Integrity test (see the "oi Feature" section), checking each detector and its wiring.
-At the same time, it monitors the system for any status changes, such as a fault, a "fire" signal from one of the detectors or zones, or a change in the setting of the TEST/NORM toggle switch.
-If a status change occurs, the controller will respond accordingly by indicating the change on the front panel LEDs and generating the appropriate output.
+With power applied and the TEST/NORM toggle switch in the normal mode, the R7495D Controller continuously cycles through the Automatic Optical Integrity test (see the "oi Feature" section), checking each detector and its wiring.
+At the same time, it monitors the system for any status changes, such as a fault or a "fire" signal from one of the detectors, or a change in the setting of the TEST/NORM toggle switch.
+If a status change occurs, the controller will respond accordingly by indicating the change on the front panel and generating the appropriate output.